 In the age of the spread offense, the Inside Zone play has become a staple in every offense.
-Inside zone is easy to run and easy to install for an offensive lineman.
+Inside zone is easy to run and install for an offensive lineman.

 Inside zone can be run out of spread formations or under center; it depends on the coach’s preference.